DeemaEssam/ESP32_Servo_Control_via_Web_Interface/README.md

 # ESP32 Servo Control via Web Interface

-This project uses an ESP32 D1 Mini to control a servo motor through a web interface.
+This task uses an ESP32 D1 Mini to control a servo motor through a web interface.
 The web page features a slider to adjust the angle of the servo, and the ESP32 handles incoming requests to set the servo position accordingly.

 | User Interface | Execute  |